 You purchase a simple kit which usually consists of at least two adaptors, each with their own short ethernet (network) cable.
 One adaptor is plugged into the mains and directly connected to a router with the ethernet cable.
 The second adaptor is plugged into the remote location (the garden building) and either the device (PC or laptop) is directly connected to the second adaptor with the ethernet cable or a second Wi-Fi router is attached, allowing wireless connection to external devices.

-Cons: Electricity must be available in your garden building and be wired to the same distribution box.
-(Older properties may have more than one meter).
-For anyone who isn't sure, read our article on How to Get Electricity in Your Garden Building
+- Cons: Electricity must be available in your garden building and be wired to the same distribution box.
+(Older properties may have more than one meter or separate circuits.)
+For anyone who isn't sure, read our article on How to Get Electricity in Your Garden Building.

 Ethernet Cable